Policy 5900 — Academic Unit Reviews

 Nomination Form for Academic Unit Review Team Members

-Departments shall confer with the Dean of the Faculty in preparing a list of 5-6 potential Academic Unit Review Team Members.
-The Provost and Vice-President, Academic and Research shall select members of the Review Team, taking into consideration the disciplinary expertise of nominees, and representation based on factors such as regional representation, sex, and experience in, or knowledge of, primarily undergraduate universities.
+Departments shall confer with the Dean in preparing a list of 5-6 potential Academic Unit Review Team Members.
+The Provost and Vice-President, Academic and Research shall select members of the Review Team, taking into consideration disciplinary expertise, and experience in, or knowledge of, primarily undergraduate universities.

 The following information shall be provided for each of 5-6 nominees.